ajosephmass/spendoptimo-agent/README.md

 ```
 "You receive recommendations as JSON.
 Your job:
 1. Parse and understand what needs to be done
-2. Use your tools to execute changes (EC2, S3, RDS, Lambda, EBS)
+2. Use your tools to execute changes (EC2, S3, Lambda)
 3. Verify each change was successful
 4. Report results in natural language"
 ```